whalestackhq/php-sdk/README.md

 **Create a Customer** (https://www.coinqvest.com/en/api-docs#post-customer)

-Creates a customer object, which can be associated with checkouts, payments and invoices.
-Checkouts associated with a customer generate more transaction details, help with your accounting and can automatically create invoices for your customer and yourself.
+Creates a customer object, which can be associated with checkouts, payments, and invoices.
+Checkouts associated with a customer generate more transaction details, help with your accounting, and can automatically create invoices for your customer and yourself.

 ```php
 $response = $client->post('/customer', array(